-- (1) Where a debtor- - is unable forthwith to pay the amount of any judgment obtained against him in court, or to meet his financial obligations, and has not sufficient assets capable of attachment to satisfy such judgment or obligations; and - (b) states that the total amount of all his debts due does not exceed R10 000, such court or the court of the district in which the debtor resides or carries on business or is employed may, upon application by the debtor or under section 651, subject to such conditions as the court may deem fit with regard to security, preservation or disposal of assets, realization of movables subject to hypothec (except movables referred to in section 34 bis of the Land Bank Act, 1944 (Act No. 13 of 1944), or otherwise, make an order (in this Act called an administration order) providing for the administration of his estate and for the payment of his debts in instalments or otherwise.
+- (1) Where a debtor- - is unable forthwith to pay the amount of any judgment obtained against him in court, or to meet his financial obligations, and has not sufficient assets capable of attachment to satisfy such judgment or obligations; and - (b) states that the total amount of all his debts due does not exceed the amount determined by the Minister from time to time by notice in the Gazette, such court or the court of the district in which the debtor resides or carries on business or is employed may, upon application by the debtor or under section 65I, subject to such conditions as the court may deem fit with regard to security, preservation or disposal of assets, realization of movables subject to hypothec (except movables referred to in section 34bis of the Land Bank Act, 1944 (Act No. 13 of 1944), or otherwise, make an order (in this Act called an administration order) providing for the administration of his estate and for the payment of his debts in instalments or otherwise.

-[paragraph (b) amended by section 6(a) of Act 19 of 1985]
+[paragraph (b) amended by section 6(a) of Act 19 of 1985 and by section 8(a) of Act 25 of 1987]

-(2) An administration order shall not be invalid merely because at some time or other the total amount of the debtor's debts are found to exceed R10 000, but in such a case the court may, if it deems fit, rescind the order.
+(2) An administration order shall not be invalid merely because at some time or other the total amount of the debtor's debts are found to exceed the amount determined by the Minister from time to time by notice in the Gazette, but in such a case the court may, if it deems fit, rescind the order.

-[subsection (2) substituted by section 6(b) of Act 19 of 1985]
+[subsection (2) substituted by section 6(b) of Act 19 of 1985 and by section 8(b) of Act 25 of 1987]